nypl-spacetime/surveyor/app/containers/AboutPage/about.md

 ![The south prospect of the city of New York, in North America](http://images.nypl.org/index.php?id=53913&t=w)

 For these images place the marker in the approximate middle of the view.
-Where? has a second, optional step, allowing you to mark the full width of the image and the place where the images point of view.
+Surveyor has a second, optional step, allowing you to mark the full width of the image and the place where the images point of view.
 You can use this second step to more accurately tag these wide images.

 ### How do I geotag an item with multiple locations?